Malte Dold’s Mercatus Fellowship Story

 Bridging Disciplines: How Interdisciplinary Conversations at Mercatus Helped Malte Dold Forge a Unique Academic Path

-When he was introduced to Mercatus Center, he was in the middle of a semester at NYU, visiting from his PhD program in Germany.
-His mentor, Mario Rizzo, encouraged him to apply.
-“He said, ‘Why don’t you apply to this fellowship down in DC?
-That’s a great thing.
-You will read interesting texts and it will be conducive to your interests because they are sort of at the intersection of philosophy and economics,’ Malte recalls.
+undefinedundefinedhen Malte Dold was in the middle of a semester at NYU, visiting from his PhD program in Germany, his mentor Mario Rizzo offered some advice: "Why don't you apply to this fellowship down in DC?
+That's a great thing.
+You will read interesting texts and it will be conducive to your interests because they are sort of at the intersection of philosophy and economics."
+That recommendation changed everything.
+Today, as Associate Professor of Economics at Pomona College, Malte teaches both economics and in the Philosophy, Politics, and Economics (PPE) program, drawing on the interdisciplinary foundation he built through the Adam Smith Fellowship.
+A fellowship he credits with giving him the courage and community to pursue unconventional research bridging economics, philosophy, and psychology.

 For the first time I could see, there is actually a path where I can stay within academia and do things that I’m passionate about, but that are not the typical mainstream approach.